strets123/frictionless-pres/PITCHME.md

 #### Which of the frictionless data tools and standards?

-* Datapackage-pipelines - declarative flow control
+* <a href="http://okfnlabs.org/blog/2017/02/27/datapackage-pipelines.html" target="_blank">Datapackage-pipelines</a> - declarative flow control
-* Tableschema-py - to infer the schema and validate new data
+* <a href="https://github.com/frictionlessdata/tableschema-py" target="_blank">Tableschema-py</a> - to infer the schema and validate new data
-* Tabulator - a common interface for import and export
+* <a href="https://github.com/frictionlessdata/tabulator-py" target="_blank">Tabulator</a> - a common interface for import and export of tabular data
-* Standards - datapackages, json table schema (also json-patch)
+* Standards - <a href="http://frictionlessdata.io/data-packages/" target="_blank">datapackages</a>, <a href="http://dataprotocols.readthedocs.io/en/latest/json-table-schema.html" target="_blank">json table schema</a>,  <a href="https://github.com/frictionlessdata/datapackage-pipelines" target="_blank"> datapackage-pipeline</a> spec
 * Other interoperable tools along the way

+---
 #### OK so where do we start?

 ---